w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 and enable better experience for the customer.

-For example, when SaaS services participate in distributed trace - this service has no knowledge of tracing system used by it's caller.
+For example, when SaaS services participate in distributed trace - this service has no knowledge of tracing system used by its caller.
 But this service may produce records of incoming requests for monitoring or troubleshooting purposes.
 Flag `recorded` can be used to ensure that information about requests that were marked for recording by caller will also be recorded by SaaS service.
 So caller can troubleshoot the behavior of every recorded request.

-Flag `recorded` has no restriction on it's mutations except that it can only be mutated when `span-id` was updated.
+Flag `recorded` has no restriction on its mutations except that it can only be mutated when `span-id` was updated.
 See section "Mutating the traceparent field".
 However there are set of suggestions that will increase vendors interoperability.